 “So, it is really not a bad thing to regulate heritage areas.
 Even as a child when you play monopoly, you realise that your property at Mayfair is going to be far more expensive than at Paddington Station.
 Keeping the same child’s play thumb rule in mind, if in Marine Drive you are not allowed to go higher than six floors, only people who can afford that kind of real estate will invest in it because it is obviously at a premium.”

-Abha: I think, Mumbai has 29 architecture colleges.
+Abha: I think Mumbai has 29 architecture colleges.
 I would first say that you cannot mass produce architecture and architects.
-The quality of faculty is very very important.
-When I was studying at SPA, SPA was the only college in the entire National Capital Region.
+The quality of faculty is very important.
+When I was studying at the School of Planning and Architecture, it was the only college in the entire National Capital Region.
 If you took all of North India, there was Chandigarh College of Architecture, SPA, Roorkee, and Lucknow.
 Four colleges for all of North India.
 That’s why we got the finest faculty.
-We had the likes of Mr. Doshi teaching us professional practice.
+We had the likes of Mr. [Balkrishna] Doshi teaching us professional practice.
 We had history taught by Satish Grover who had written seminal books on architectural history.
 At our juries, we had people like Kanvinde and Raj Rewal coming.
 So, the quality of faculty was so amazingly rich that it finally reflected on the quality of the product.
 Having said that, if you have 29 architecture schools in one city, they are finally hiring (as faculty) whoever graduates because there is a paucity of good teachers.

 “… you cannot mass produce architecture and architects.”